SystemsGenetics/granny/demo/README.md

 ---

 ## <a name="starch"></a> Iodine-stained Cross-section Starch
+The starch area of the cross-section is
 To calculate the total starch area of each individual cross-section, unfortunately, you will have to install a separate application to run our [provided macros](https://github.com/SystemsGenetics/granny/tree/master/GRANNY/Starch_Macros).

 ... more instruction will be given.